shahvicky/text-parser/README.md

 5. Keywords like %20 and %30 are restricted for searching as they are used for parsing
 6. Keywords like AND/OR are treated as special operators. and/or can be used in search

-Test
+#### Test

-1.If you want to try out some texts, you can either do it in the browser using the /api/search?q= api and passing the string as query.
+1.If you want to try out some texts, you can either do it in the browser using the '/api/search?q=error OR info' api and passing the string as query.
 2. You can do the same thing using a client like POSTMAN
 3. You can also create some test cases in the test/misc.test.js file (//add more test cases here)
 ```